celiason/museum-visitor-model/README.md

 ## Overview

 This project looks at visitor data and social media timelines to predict lags/changes in visitor rates.
-Below is a figure showing changes in visitor rates over time.
-The drops to zero that become more common in 2018-2019 are cases where the museum is closed.
-I later used this feature to extract a ``closed`` variable for predicting visitors.
-On average, there were 1125 visitors per day from 2015 - 2019.
+Below is a plot showing changes in the number of visitors over time.
+The drops to zero that become more common in 2018-2019 are cases where the museum is closed (more on that below).
+On average, there were 1125 visitors per day from Apr 2015 - Feb 2019, the extent of the dataset.

 ![](figs/visitors_bristol.png)